ABOUT THE ATLAS

 ABOUT THE APP AND THE WEB VIEWER

-In November 2021, Lluis Vinent imports the anatomical model in Unity and starts building a mobile app.
+In November 2021, Lluis Vinent imports the anatomical model in Unity and starts building an app.

 The app has extra functions as the hypertext that allows to jump from one definition to another.

-It is currently usable on Android >11 and can also be used directly on a website page as a Web viewer.
+It is currently usable on Windows 10 and will soon be directly usable on a website page as a Web viewer.

 ABOUT THE ANATOMICAL ACCURACY